BinaryMuse/imgsible/README.md

 The Dispatcher is an EventEmitter; the top-level React component for an application can listen for the `stateUpdate` event which is emitted when the promises for an Action are resolved, and provides the same data as the promise returned from `dispatch`.

 Once the top-level component calls `setState`, the updated state flows downward to child components, none of which have access to the Stores directly.
+Since there is a period of time between a view dispatching an Action and that Action resulting in a new state being emitted, it's important that components are able to render in the absence of that state.
+For example, the `ImageView` component shows a loading message if it doesn't yet have its image data.

 ### Accessing the Dispatcher